Zal Cleminson: The Evolution of /sin'dogs/

-Cleminson knew of a keyboardist from Glasgow, David Cowan, who he knew was in an Alex Harvey tribute band called The SAHB Experience and he had attended some of their shows and was impressed by their musicianship and attention to detail.
+Cleminson knew of a keyboardist from Glasgow, David Cowan, who was in an Alex Harvey tribute band called The SAHB Experience.
+He had attended some of their shows and was impressed by their musicianship and attention to detail.
 He contacted Cowan and asked if he was interested in collaborating with him on the material and ideas he had.
-Cowan was also a friend with SAHB drummer Ted McKenna, as he was his student while attending North Glasgow College, and as an added bonus had also been a band member of SAHB bassist Chris Glen's band The Outfit.
+Cowan was also a friend with SAHB drummer Ted McKenna, and had also been a band member of SAHB bassist Chris Glen's band The Outfit.

-Cleminson believed Cowan could help him recover and unleash his not yet seen side of hard-edged, industrial rock.
-Cleminson always advised in interviews that with sin'dogs he had come full circle and playing music he instinctively played and that he was back to his roots in Tear Gas.

 As the material neared completion, Cleminson and Cowan thought these songs would sound great live and they toyed with the idea of forming a band to perform them.
 They organised a few rehearsals with the band and sin'dogs were born.

-Not all members of The SAHB Experience were able to do it as vocalist Andy Massie had a full-time job, as did drummer Chris Killen, so they brought in experienced drummer Scott Cowie (who was also taught by Ted McKenna) and Cleminson decided to be both guitarist and lead singer.
+Not all members of The SAHB Experience were able to play on it.
+Vocalist Andy Massie had a full-time job, as did drummer Chris Killen, so they brought in drummer Scott Cowie and Cleminson decided to be both guitarist and lead singer.
 The band performed their first mini-UK tour at the end of 2017 and recorded their first self-titled EP.
-This was followed by an extensive UK tour in 2018 and time in the studio to record their debut album titled VOL.1.
-The band also made appearances at some major festivals which included Cropredy, Sweden Rock Festival, A New Day Festival, and Cambridge Rock Festival.
+This was followed by a full UK tour in 2018 and time in the studio to record their debut album titled VOL.1.
+The band also made appearances at some festivals which included Cropredy, Sweden Rock Festival, A New Day Festival, and Cambridge Rock Festival.
 They also performed a sell-out show at the Barrowlands Ballroom supporting Mott The Hoople.
-In 2018, Cowie decided to leave the band to concentrate on his day job and career as a college lecturer and was replaced by Louie Malvessi.
-In November 2018, Malvessi decided to leave to focus on his session work.
-He was then replaced by Carlos Marin.
+In 2018, Cowie left band to concentrate on his day job and career as a college lecturer and was replaced by Louie Malvessi.
+In November 2018, Malvessi left to focus on his session work.
+He was replaced by Carlos Marin.

 End of the road for /sin'dogs/

-Around October 2019, Cleminson announced via social media that he was leaving sin'dogs.
+Around October 2019, Cleminson announced that he was leaving sin'dogs.
 The remaining members of /sin'dogs/ moved on to other projects.
-Keyboardist David Cowan formed his own band, The Meissner Effect, and continues to tour with The SAHB Experience alongside bassist Nelson McFarlane and has recently released his second solo album Identity: Out Of The Dark Part 2.
-Drummer Carlos Marin briefly joined rock outfit Gin Annie, before leaving and forming his own band Humanity Deluxe, who have also recorded their first studio album and were gigging throughout the UK.
+Keyboardist David Cowan formed his own band, The Meissner Effect, and continues to tour with The SAHB Experience alongside bassist Nelson McFarlane.
+Drummer Carlos Marin briefly joined rock outfit Gin Annie, before leaving and forming his own band Humanity Deluxe.